Harry Potter and the Chamber of Secrets (video game)

-Harry Potter and the Chamber of Secrets is an action-adventure video game.
-It is based on the 2002 film of the same name.

-The game received positive reviews from critics across all releases of the game.
+Harry Potter and the Chamber of Secrets is the title of a series of action-adventure games released in 2002 for multiple platforms.
+Based on J. K. Rowling’s novel and the film adaptation, the games were published by Electronic Arts but developed by different studios for each system.
+Versions were released for the PlayStation 2, Xbox, GameCube, Game Boy Advance, Game Boy Color, Windows, and macOS.
+Although they share the same name and source material, the individual releases differ substantially in design, including unique gameplay mechanics, level layouts, and features.

 Gameplay

 The game's core gameplay is straightforward.
 Taking control of Harry, the player explores Hogwarts castle and grounds.
 Throughout the course of the game, the player will encounter events that tie into the storyline of the second book.
 Filling the gaps between these events are various classes, where the player will learn how to fly a broomstick and learn new spells for combating bosses, among other things.
 Each new spell is accompanied by a challenge, which the player must get through in a certain amount of time to complete that class period.
 During the later parts of the game, the player will face challenges which are not time-limited and are not related to learning spells.
 These challenges are all based on events from the book, for example, travelling into the Forbidden Forest and gathering ingredients for a potion Hermione is making.